‘Star Wars Episode 8’ Trailer Release Date Unclear, But What’s In Store For Carrie Fisher’s Leia

 The Star Wars Episode 8 trailer will also put a lot of emphasis on why Luke Skywalker chose to exile himself on Ahach-To, as well as potentially providing a new redemption of sorts for the character, according to Johnson.

-Regardless of the contributions of Hamill or Ridley or other Star Wars cast members, however, the film will always come back to Carrie Fisher and her lasting legacy, for J.J.
+Regardless of the contributions of Hamill or Ridley or other Star Wars cast members, however, the film will always come back to Carrie Fisher and her lasting legacy for J.J.
 Abrams.

 “[Carrie] will be remembered not just as Princess Leia but as an unbelievable wit, an incredible writer, amazing performer, [and] an amazing friend,” said Abrams.
 “She was someone that I know will be missed deeply by so many and certainly those who knew her have a massive hole in their hearts, all of us.”